ha405/Compression-Framework-for-EdgeAI/README.md

-Based on the codebase context, you're asking me to write a short README for the **KLAWQ: KL-Aware Weight Quantization** framework in the `ha405/Compression-Framework-for-EdgeAI` repository.

 # KLAWQ: KL-Aware Weight Quantization for Edge AI

 A novel post-training quantization framework that enhances GPTQ by integrating KL divergence for better accuracy preservation when deploying Large Language Models on edge devices.
 [1](#0-0)